-Don’t pretend your emotions don’t exist - your feelings are valid and it’s perfectly okay to feel however it is that you feel.
+Don’t pretend your emotions of infertility don’t exist ‒ your feelings are valid and it’s perfectly okay to feel however it is that you feel.

 Be honest with yourself, your friends, your family, your partner, and find healthy outlets for your emotions.

-Whether that’s therapy, journaling, exercise, meditation - you name it!
+Whether that’s therapy, keeping an infertility journal, exercise, meditation - you name it!

 3. Join our infertility support groups

 Here at Peanut, we believe that trying to conceive should be a supported journey ‒ not kept in the shadows, but met with shared experience, compassion, and community.

 Joining our infertility support groups, or connecting with other women on Peanut who are struggling to conceive can be truly invaluable.

 The more we speak about our experiences of coping with infertility, the less isolating they become!